 7. Reach Out and Be Proactive

 We’re all in this together, and it’s true for small businesses too.
-With her online sale of props and furniture, Martine is trying to keep providing the small-brand vendors in her extended community with income also.
+With her online sale of props and furniture, Martinez is trying to keep providing the small-brand vendors in her extended community with income also.
 “We want to re-buy and get more inventory to sell too,” she says.

 Paige Arnof-Fenn, founder & CEO of Mavens & Moguls, a branding and marketing firm in Cambridge, Massachusetts, is encouraging the groups her company is part of to get together and start a stimulus package of their own.
 For Arnof-Fenn, those groups include industry, trade, neighborhood, alumni, women, hobby, religious and the nonprofit sector.